 Industrial buildings require repair from time to time.
 This is true especially for older buildings you want to restore to safer conditions.

 Repairs are different from improvements in that they maintain the value of a property.
-If you’re making changes, even for cosmetic reasons, to the building to keep up the property value it counts as a repair.
+If you are making changes, even for cosmetic reasons, to the building to keep up the property value it counts as a repair.

 Improvements aren’t required to maintain the value of a property.
-They’re usually done so that an industrial building is worth more than it’s currently worth.
+They are usually done so that an industrial building is worth more than it’s currently worth.

 This is an important difference to know for tax purposes since there are limits on both.
 The IRS rarely allows any deductions to include building expansion.

-Instead, you’d depreciate your remodel to increase the size of the building over time.
+Instead, you would depreciate your remodel to increase the size of the building over time.
 The IRS updates its depreciation tables every few years.

-Check IRS Publication 946 for the latest deduction information.
+Check IRS Publication 946 for the latest deduction information available to businesses.

 Industrial Steel Buildings

-Unless you buy an industrial building new or build it from the ground up, you’ll need to plan for improvements and repairs.
+Unless you buy an industrial building new or build it from the ground up, you will need to plan for improvements and repairs.
 There are very important distinctions between the two.

 Knowing this difference helps you track where you are in your tax liability for the year.
 It’s important to stretch out major remodels so all your deductions don’t fall in the same year.